This $2.5 Million Portfolio Delivers $14,500 a Month With Three Income Buckets

 Bucket 1: Growth and Income at 3% Yield

 At a 3% blended yield, $500,000 produces $15,000 a year.
-That is the smallest income slice, and it is supposed to be.
-SCHD’s most recent quarterly distribution was $0.2569 per share, and the fund has returned about 29% over the past year and about 236% over the past decade.
+That is the smallest income slice, and intentionally so.
+SCHD’s Q1 2026 distribution was $0.2569 per share, the largest first-quarter payout in the fund’s history since its 2011 launch, and the Q2 distribution paid June 29 came in at $0.25 per share.
+The fund has grown its dividend at roughly 8% a year over the past five years after adjusting for its 3-for-1 split in October 2024.
 This bucket is the inflation hedge.
-Distributions grow over time and the principal compounds, which matters when a 68-year-old couple may be drawing income for 25 more years.
+Distributions grow over time while the principal compounds, which matters when a 68-year-old couple may be drawing income for 25 more years.

 Bucket 2: High Current Income at 9% Yield